formsend/nano/README.md

 ## Rate Limiting

 Our entire API is rate limited to prevent abuse.
-If you need lots of simultaneous API calls, please let us know first at hello[at]forward.miami.
-Or your application might be banned.
+If you need lots of simultaneous API calls, please let us know in advanced by emailing us at hello[at]forward.miami.

 ## 👤 Author